Samuel Butler (schoolmaster): Life

 However, there were shortcomings in the welfare of pupils.
 Fights between boys were said to average seventy a week and were regarded by Dr Butler "with a blind eye", comfort for boarders was minimal, and complaints about food were continuous, on one occasion leading to a riot.
 His initials "S.B." over the gateway to the house he built himself next to the school were said to be a sign for "stale bread, sour beer, salt butter, and stinking beef sold by Samuel Butler".
 He tried to suppress games at Shrewsbury, considering football (pre-FA) as "only fit for butcher boys" and "more fit for farmboys and labourers than for young gentlemen".

 Charles Darwin, who recalled loathing the rote learning, was among his notable pupils, as was Butler's immediate successor as headmaster, Benjamin Hall Kennedy.

 His edition of Aeschylus, with the text and notes of Stanley, was published during 1809–1816, and was somewhat severely criticised by the Edinburgh Review, but Butler was prevented by his appointment to the episcopate from revising it.
 He also wrote a Sketch of Modern and Ancient Geography (1813, reprinted frequently) for use by schools, and published atlases of ancient and modern geography.
 His large library included a fine collection of Aldine editions and Greek and Latin manuscripts.

 When he became bishop his health was overshadowed by asthma and he died at Eccleshall Castle, Staffordshire (the episcopal country residence), in December 1839 aged 65.
-Bishop Butler is buried in the church yard of the Collegiate Church of St Mary the Virgin Shrewsbury – the former parish church of Shrewsbury School.
+Bishop Butler is buried at the Collegiate Church of St Mary the Virgin Shrewsbury, the former parish church of Shrewsbury School.
 After his death the Aldines were sold by auction, the manuscripts purchased by the British Museum.
 In his will he left a mansion with land at Whitehall in Shrewsbury, which he had bought in 1834 as an intended retirement home, to his grandson Samuel.
 When the latter had the land redeveloped for housing after the death of his own father, he named one of the roads laid out, Bishop Street, in honour of the grandfather.

-Butler's life has been written by his grandson Samuel Butler, author of Erewhon (Life and Letters of Dr Samuel Butler, 1896); see also Baker's History of St John's College, Cambridge (ed.
+Butler's life has been written by his grandson Samuel Butler, author of Erewhon (The Life and Letters of Dr. Samuel Butler, 1896); see also Baker's History of St John's College, Cambridge (ed.
 JEB Mayor, 1869); Sandys, Hist.
 Class.
 Schol. (ed.
 1908), vol. iii. p.
 398.